Property firm, family battle over Lekki land - Vanguard News

 A large expanse of land measuring over 23 hectares located at Odo-Nikin, Alasia in Eti-Osa local government area of Lagos State is currently the subject matter of a protracted legal battle between a property development firm, Cosmopolitan Properties Ltd and the ancestral owners of the land.

-While Cosmopolitan properties claim its ownership of the contentious land is the drive from a genuine purchase through a court auction process, the ancestral landowners represented by the Fatimot Susan Ope family insists their property was illegally acquired through a global acquisition.
+While Cosmopolitan properties claims its ownership of the contentious land is drive from a genuine purchase through a court aunction process, the ancestral land owners represented by the Fatimot Susan Ope family insist their property was illegally acquired through a global acquisition.

 From police arrest of actors on both sides, to criminal trial over malicious damage, petitions and counter-petitions and civil suits, the battle over the land has been on all fronts.